aspnet/Blazor.Docs/docs/components/index.md

 When the index page loads, the `HeadingComponent` loads.
 The component:

-* Displays a heading on the page.
+* Displays a heading on the page in title case.
-* Presents a form that allows the user to change the heading text and control its font style.
+* Presents a form that allows the user to control the heading's font style.

 Heading component (*HeadingComponent.cshtml*):

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/HeadingComponent.cshtml)]

-For more information on HTML encoding with WebUtility, see [WebUtility.HtmlEncode](/dotnet/api/system.net.webutility.htmlencode?view=netframework-4.7.1#System_Net_WebUtility_HtmlEncode_System_String_).

 ## Razor directives